mexitalian/brandfolio/README.md

 # Brand CMS
-One page funnel and brand CMS built on Wagtail & Django
+One page funnel and brand CMS built on Wagtail & Django.
+**First attempt using the Wagtail framework**

 ## Requirements
 - Python3